Drug Aware website disclaimer

 Live Chat Disclaimer

 The Live Chat service is operated by the Alcohol and Drug Support Service in Western Australia for the purpose of providing alcohol and drug information, counselling, support and referral for the benefit of the public.
 The Live Chat service is provided free of charge for residents of Western Australia and is operated between the hours of 7am and 10pm.
+This service is not available to people visiting the site from outside of Australia.

 If you require immediate help, call the Alcohol and Drug Support Line on (08) 9442 5000 or 1800 198 024 (country callers) or for emergencies call 000.